fishcus/KAP-manual/en/install/quick_install_MapR_cluster.en.md

 ``bin/check-env.sh`` will check if all environment meet the KAP requirements.

-**If HBase shell is not available to create table, you can change MySQL as metadata storage, refer to [use jdbc source as KAP metadata storage](http://docs.kyligence.io/v2.5/zh-cn/config/metadata_jdbc.cn.html)**
+* If HBase shell is not available to create table, you can change MySQL as metadata storage, refer to [use jdbc source as KAP metadata storage](http://docs.kyligence.io/v2.5/zh-cn/config/metadata_jdbc.cn.html)

-**If spark-context job in yarn runs failed with error message [requestedVirtualCores > maxVirtualCores] when starting KAP, you can change [yarn.scheduler.maximum-allocation-vcores] in yarn-site.xml
+* If spark-context job in yarn runs failed with error message `requestedVirtualCores > maxVirtualCores` when starting KAP, you can change `yarn.scheduler.maximum-allocation-vcores` in yarn-site.xml.

 ``` shell
 vi {hadoop_conf_dir}/yarn-site.xml
 ```